-World Cup 2018: Quarter-Final Scores, Results, Highlights and Reaction
+World Cup 2018: Quarterfinal Scores, Results, Highlights and Reaction

 England 2, Sweden 0

-For the first time since 1990, England are through to a World Cup semifinal by virtue of Saturday's 2-0 win over Sweden.
+For the first time since 1990, England is through to a World Cup semifinal by virtue of Saturday's 2-0 win over Sweden.

 The battle-tested Swedes were in search of another upset after winning arguably the toughest group in the tournament, but they were unable to generate a consistent attack throughout the match.